docker/docs/datacenter/dtr/2.1/guides/user-management/create-and-manage-users.md

 ---
+description: Learn how to manage user permissions in Docker Trusted Registry.
+keywords: docker, registry, security, permissions, users
 title: Create and manage users
-description: Learn how to manage user permissions in Docker Trusted Registry.
-keywords:
-- docker, registry, security, permissions, users
 ---

 When using the Docker Datacenter built-in authentication, you can create users